 6. Keep an Eye (Or Nose) Out for Stains

 Sometimes, your pet is too talented at being sneaky.
 This means they often leave little surprises around the house that can leave an unsettling smell if it isn’t noticed after awhile.
-Be sure to deep clean your carpets as much as possible, and try your best not to miss any spots that your dog might have aimed for.
+Be sure to deep clean your carpets as much as possible with carpet cleaners, and try your best not to miss any spots that your dog might have aimed for.

 They sometimes like to leave urine or vomit in places they don’t believe you’ll discover, so always be cautious of this.
 Believe it or not, dogs will even leave urine on the walls and not just the floors.
-Be prepared to clean the walls with odor-eliminators if need be.
+Be prepared to clean the walls with pet odor eliminators if need be.
+When you find just a small stain, it might also be enough to sprinkle baking soda on it and wash it away after a little while.

 7. Clean and Cover the Furniture